Mandate of Heaven: Transition between the Shang and the Zhou

-The prosperous Shang dynasty saw its rule filled with multiple outstanding accomplishments.
-Notably, the dynasty lasted for a considerable time during which 31 kings ruled over an extended period of 17 generations.
-During this period, the dynasty enjoyed a period of peace and tranquility in which citizens could make a good living.
-The government was originally able to control most of its internal affairs due to the firm support provided by the people.
-As time went on, however, the rulers' abuse of the other social classes led to social unrest and instability.
-The corruption in this dynasty created the conditions necessary for a new ruling house to risethe Zhou dynasty.
-Rebellion against the Shang was led by Zhou Wu.
-They were the first to use the concept of the Mandate of Heaven to explain their right to assume rule and presumed that the only way to hold the mandate was to rule well in the eyes of Heaven.
-They also stated that the Shang came into power because the Xia had lost their mandate.
-The mandate had then been bestowed upon the Shang, leading to the fall of the Xia and the rise of the Shang.
-They believed that the Shang ruling house had become morally corrupt and that the Shang leaders' loss of virtue entitled their own house to take over.
+Although both the Shang and Zhou claimed divine ancestry, the Zhou were the first to use the concept of the Mandate of Heaven to explain their right to assume rule and presumed that the only way to hold the mandate was to rule well in the eyes of Heaven.
+They also stated that the Shang came into power because the Xia had lost their mandate, which had then been bestowed upon the Shang, leading to the fall of the Xia and the rise of the Shang.
+The Xia gave precedent and legitimacy to the Zhou's own rebellion.
+No Western Zhou bronze inscriptions mention the Xia, or any other dynasty preceding the Shang.
+The Zhou believed that the Shang ruling house had become morally corrupt and that the Shang leaders' loss of virtue entitled their own house to take over.
 The overthrow of the Shang Dynasty, they said, was in accordance with the mandate given by Heaven.
+Even at the time of the inauguration ritual of third-generation King Kang of Zhou, the royal command read out to the new king explicitly stated the belief that Heaven had changed its mandate.